 Here's the kicker: The granularity of detail available is not the problem plaguing IT Operations teams today.
 Rather, the problem is that disparate tools do not provide holistic visibility or adapt to dynamically changing IT environments.
 Read about a recent study by TRAC Research on APM data overload.

 TRAC Research white papers on APM data usability.Download the white papers (requires free registration).

 The ExtraHop system provides a platform for operational intelligence that spans technology silos.
 With an elegant, non-intrusive deployment, IT organizations gain correlated, real-time visibility for all their applications in production as well as the supporting infrastructure—the underlying network, desktop and application virtualization, load balancers and firewalls, directory services, domain name services, and storage systems.
 AI Triggers technology adds incredible flexibility to this platform, enabling IT teams to define and implement new metrics within minutes.
 With the ability to answer questions about what is happening in real time across the entire environment, IT teams can streamline application rollouts, mitigate risk, manage infrastructure changes, and proactively resolve performance problems.

 Interested?
-You can try out the ExtraHop system for free with our Discovery Edition download.
+You can try out the ExtraHop interactive demo.
 This is an easy, no-obligation way to see for yourself how the ExtraHop system can quickly gather meaningful data for agile IT operations.
 If you are already an ExtraHop customer, contact us to get access to version 3.8 and learn about the benefits of precision packet-capture in your environment.